arras-energy/gridlabd-old/docs/Tutorial/Geodata.md

 <div class="cell markdown">

 **Caveat**: The input delimiter can affect how strings are interpreted.
-One common problem is the setting the input delimiter to any character that is typically found in an address and then attempting to reverse resolve the address using the `address` dataset.
-This can result in corrupted addresses being use.
+One common problem is setting the input delimiter to any character that is typically found in an address and then attempting to reverse resolve the address using the `address` dataset.
+This can result in corrupted addresses being used.

 </div>